ageekinportland/titanium_documentation/source/en/contribute.md

 Your question is competing with many others for the attention of a Helper, so they aren't likely to wait around long enough to request information you've left out.
 Even if they do, do you really want the delay?

 <info>Tip: Include all the relevant information in your original post.
-And, yes, mobile platform and Titanium SDK version are almost always relevant!</info>
+And, yes, mobile platform and version and Titanium SDK version are almost always relevant!</info>

 If you include some code that demonstrates your issue, you not only increase your chances of getting an answer, but also of getting the correct answer more quickly.